 Two of my clients have shops with a French theme, and I love symbolism, so this design was obvious to me.
+The Fleur-de-lis is an old medieval symbol which is historically associated with French royalty, and also the Italian City of Florence.

 It is a stylized Lily or Iris Flower.
 Being so old, there is a little obscurity about which flower it is named after.
 Obviously Fleur is for flower, but Lis for Lily?… it looks much more like an iris, so it is posited that the iris was not distinguished as a separate species of flower back then.
 Another theory is that and Lis may mean Lieschblume, the name of a yelllow german iris.
 Yet another suggestion is that Lis means Louis, and that also makes sense for it’s association with royalty, “The flower of King Louis”